Hotspot Shield Review 2026: Blazing Speeds with Hydra Protocol?

 - Kill Switch: Includes a kill switch to protect against drops.

-- Protocols: Primarily relies on the proprietary Catapult Hydra.
-While fast, being closed-source means it hasn’t undergone the same public vetting as OpenVPN or WireGuard.
+- Protocols: Mostly runs on the proprietary Catapult Hydra.
+It’s fast, but being closed-source means it hasn’t gone through the same public vetting as OpenVPN or WireGuard.

-- Logging Policy & Jurisdiction: Hotspot Shield states it doesn’t log your browsing activity.
-However, its privacy policy has been criticized in the past for collecting some connection data (like bandwidth used, session duration, approximate location derived from IP).
-More concerningly, the free version historically shared anonymized data with advertisers.
-While the paid version policy is stronger, the company’s history and lack of recent, comprehensive independent audits (compared to top rivals) leave lingering privacy questions for some users.
-It is also based in the US (Five Eyes).
+- Logging Policy & Jurisdiction: Hotspot Shield says it doesn’t log what you actually browse.
+Fair enough — but its privacy policy has drawn criticism before for collecting connection data: bandwidth used, session length, a rough location pulled from your IP.
+Worse, the free version has a history of sharing anonymized data with advertisers.
+The paid version’s policy is tighter, but the company’s track record, plus the lack of a recent, thorough independent audit that rivals have published, still leaves some questions hanging for privacy-conscious users.
+It’s also based in the US (Five Eyes).

 - Split Tunneling: Available on some platforms (Windows, Android).